MESAHub/mesa/star/test_suite/20M_pre_ms_to_core_collapse/README.rst

 This test_suite has been tested up to 80 solar masses, up to solar metallicity, with mass loss, and produces reasonable HR-tracks.
-Note that for higher masses at solar metallicity, some combination of Pextra_factor, mass-loss, and/or superadiabatic convection reduction (e.g. mlt++) might be necessary to stabalize the surface and avoid retries resulting from inneficient convection, respectively.
+Note that for higher masses at solar metallicity, some combination of Pextra_factor, mass-loss, and/or superadiabatic convection reduction (e.g. mlt++) might be necessary to stabilize the surface and avoid numerical issues.
+See the 80Msun_zams_to_cc test_suite as an example.

 For production science we recommend adopting tighter mesh and timestep controls, such as those suggested in the comments of inlist_common.